How to add your LinkedIn profile to your resume

 - Test the link out to make sure it goes to your profile

-Finally, remove the hyperlink if you’re printing out your resume to give to prospective employers or take to an interview.
-If you don’t, your LinkedIn URL will just appear in distracting bright blue text at the top of your resume.
+Remember to remove the hyperlink if you’re printing out your resume.
+If you don’t, your LinkedIn URL will just appear in distracting bright blue text.

 How to add a LinkedIn logo to your resume